top of page

 Galungan is one of the most significant and vibrant celebrations in Bali, Indonesia, marked by a unique blend of cultural traditions, spiritual beliefs, and community togetherness.

 Galungan is a time when the spirits of ancestors are believed to return to Earth, allowing families to honour and celebrate their heritage.
 The festival is rich with cultural practices that emphasise community, spirituality, and the importance of family ties.
+And each family home will hang a penjor outside their house.

 This sacred holiday, which occurs every 210 days in accordance with the Balinese calendar, celebrates the victory of dharma (goodness) over adharma (evil) and is deeply rooted in the island's Hindu traditions.
 If you're planning to experience Galungan or simply want to learn more about this enchanting celebration, this guide will walk you through its significance, traditions, and calendar of events.
 The celebration involves offerings to Sang Hyang Widhi (the Supreme God) and Dewa Bhatara (the gods and goddesses in their various manifestations) as expressions of gratitude.